Best Lead-Free Hunting Ammunition: Is Copper the New Lead?

 - High-quality

-- Versatile for medium-large game
+- Suitable for medium and large game

 - High ballistic coefficient